PTSD Symptoms: DSM-5 Criteria For Diagnosis

 Post-traumatic stress disorder (PTSD) is a condition that can occur due to experiencing or bearing witness to a traumatic event or series of events in which a person feels helpless, trapped, or scared for their life or the lives of their loved ones.
-While veterans are often diagnosed with PTSD, many different people who have experienced traumatic events will end up developing the condition.
+While veterans are often diagnosed with PTSD, many people who have experienced traumatic events end up developing the condition.

 First, there needs to be a specific trigger that acted as the source of the trauma.
 This may be active combat, the sudden death of a loved one, a near-death experience, domestic abuse, a car accident, or another trigger.
-Symptoms must begin after the event, usually between one to three months, but possibly up to years afterward.
+Symptoms must begin after the event, usually between one and three months, but possibly up to years afterward.

 PTSD symptoms fall under four separate categories.
 The patient should have at least one symptom from each category to qualify for diagnosis.
 Depending on the individual and the severity of their condition, each cluster of symptoms may range from mild to severe.
 These can fluctuate over time, becoming more apparent and then receding only to return again later.
 Some individuals, particularly those with a strong social support system and no history of depression or anxiety, may recover spontaneously from PTSD within a few months to a year.

 For many others, however, PTSD symptoms can become chronic.
 These individuals may avoid seeking treatment because of difficulty they experience when confronting their uncomfortable emotions and feelings.
 However, this can lead the condition to become more deeply rooted.